-Wayne Andrews was born in Kenilworth, Illinois, September 5, 1913.
-Educated in the Winnetka Public Schools and at the Lawrenceville School, he graduated from Harvard College in 1936.
-Curator of Manuscripts at the New York Historical Society, and an editor at Charles Scribner's Sons, Andrews studied with Henry Steele Commager and received his doctorate in American history at Columbia University under Allan Nevins (1956).
-His PhD dissertation was published as Architecture, Ambition, and Americans (Harper's, 1955; revised edition, Macmillan, 1978).
-As Archives of American Art Professor at Wayne State University, Detroit from 1964 to 1983 — a position created for him — Wayne Andrews emerged as an important architectural historian and photographer who wrote extensively on architecture.
+Andrews was born in 1913.
+Educated in public schools, he graduated from Harvard College in 1936.
+Curator of Manuscripts at the New York Historical Society, and an editor at Charles Scribner's Sons, Andrews received his doctorate in American history at Columbia University under Allan Nevins (1956).
+His dissertation was published as Architecture, Ambition, and Americans.
+As a Professor at Wayne State University, Detroit, Andrews emerged as an important architectural historian and photographer.
 In such publications as Architecture in America, Architecture in Michigan, Architecture in Chicago and Mid-America, Architecture in New York, Architecture in New England, American Gothic, and Pride of the South: A Social History of Southern Architecture — all illustrated with his own photographs — Andrews continued to explore architectural and social history in pioneering ways.
-His other scholarly works include social histories, such as Battle for Chicago and The Vanderbilt Legend; Germaine: A Portrait of Madame de Stael and Voltaire; Siegfried's Curse, a history of Germany focusing on artists and writers from Nietzsche to Hesse; and the posthumously published The Surrealist Parade.
+His other scholarly works include social histories, such as Battle for Chicago and The Vanderbilt Legend; Germaine: A Portrait of Madame de Stael and Voltaire; Siegfried's Curse, and the posthumously published The Surrealist Parade.